How to get fit without spending a penny

 If, like me, you have a wee competitive streak, then you will LOVE Strava.
 This free app is amazing for recording your route, calories burned, speed and elevation gains.
 It is also fantastic for comparing your times against all the other people who have done the same route.
-This is great fun, and it’s a great feeling if you can bag a couple of Queen of the Mountain crowns!
+This is great fun, and it’s a great feeling if you can bag a couple of PBs, top 10 cups or even Queen of the Mountain crowns!

 To keep up the motivation levels, why not think about entering a sportive with your friends – there are some great events all over the country, for people at all levels

 I have put this one after walking and cycling, because it isn’t for everyone.
 Running puts more stress on the joints than either of the other two.
 However, it is an amazing way of keeping fit.
 It costs nothing (apart from investing in a decent pair of running shoes) and can be easily fitted into a hectic schedule.
 Again, running is much more fun if you can do it with other people.
 Check out the local running clubs, as most will offer beginner’s sessions, which are great for building up slowly with lots of other like-minded people.
 The support offered by running clubs is also fantastic for helping you to keep motivated and enthusiastic.